urho3d/SLikeNet/readme.txt

 the release configuration in case of a static library.

 3.5.3 OSX usage of @rpath for install_name
-SLikeNet uses the @rpath for the directory portion of the "install_name" field of shared libraries, if CMake >= 2.8.18 is used.
+SLikeNet uses @rpath for the directory portion of the "install_name" field of shared libraries, if CMake >= 2.8.18 is used.
 See the CMake documentation regarding MACOSX_RPATH for further details.
 Since this property was introduced in CMake 2.8.18 building SLikeNet with CMake 2.6.4 will not use this property and instead set the "install_name" field to an absolute path like RakNet did.

+3.5.4 PacketLogger FormatLine() changes
+For security improvements SLikeNet introduces two overloads of the virtual PacketLogger::FormatLine() method which take an additional size parameter for the output buffer.
+Internally only these new overloads are called.
+If you overwrote the implementation of the FormatLine() method and relied on this being used/called from the library, you will have to adjust your overwrote to overwrite the new variants instead.

-3.5.4 CMake install destinations for non-Windows platforms RakNet used to install its libs/headers into the source directory rather than lib/include destinations commonly used on Linux/OSX platforms.
+3.5.5 CMake install destinations for non-Windows platforms RakNet used to install its libs/headers into the source directory rather than lib/include destinations commonly used on Linux/OSX platforms.
 Since this prevented straight forward usage of the library on these platforms, it was